 Travel to B.C. & Back

-After our interlude at the Ross Creek flea market we stopped for a day or two with our daughter, Rebekah and her family in Edmonton.
-Then we drove the familiar path to B.C. overnighting in Kamloops and stopping in Abbotsford to buy a deep, finned transmission fan from BD Engineering.
-We stayed overnight with my sister, Sydney, and her husband Dan in Burnaby and the next day took the Horseshoe Bay ferry to Langdale and stopped for a visit with cousin Wanda and her husband Bill in Sechelt.
+After our interlude at the Ross Creek flea market we stopped for a day or two with our daughter, Rebekah, and her family in Edmonton.
+Then we drove the familiar path to B.C. overnighting in Kamloops and stopping in Abbotsford to buy a deep, finned transmission pan from BD Engineering.
+We stayed overnight with my sister, Sydney, and her husband, Dan, in Burnaby and the next day took the Horseshoe Bay ferry to Langdale and stopped for a visit with cousin, Wanda, and her husband, Bill, in Sechelt.
 We planned the travel a bit around Wanda’s busy schedule of promoting Bill’s photography at Granville Island Market and other venues.
 His wildlife photography is quite spectacular and can be found on their website.

 Our trip back we stopped in Burnaby only a couple of hours to visit and then carried on to Kamloops for the night.
 We stopped for dinner in Whitecourt with Jim and Bonnie Fisher and then carried on to Edmonton for a couple of days before returning home to Meadow Lake.